Watch: Sheikh Mohamed, PM Modi launch new UAE domestic payment card, powered by RuPay

-In a video, the UAE President can be seen presented with a personalised card and using it to make a transaction.
+In a video, the UAE President is seen being presented with a personalised card and using it to make a transaction.

 The launch follows the inking of several bilateral agreements between the two countries on Tuesday, including the interlinking of instant payment platforms.